privateprep/coding-space-website/src/pages/programs/calendar.md

       In addition to our [seasonal programs](/programs/seasonal-programs), The Coding Space offers a wide variety of fun and educational camps, workshops, and special events.
 See what’s coming up and how your child can get involved.
-  - type: textAndImageBlock
-    buttons:
-      bgColor: "#faf6ee"
-      fgColor: "#9de2dd"
-      textColor: "#264548"
-    textColor: "#264548"
-    bgColor: "#faf6ee"
-    image:
-      image: /img/pumpkin.png
-      alt: Enchanted Pumpkins
-    mediaPosition: right
-    mdContent: >-
-      ## **Enchanted Pumpkins: A Halloween STEM Workshop**

-      🎃 **Date**: October 26\

-      ⏰ **Time**: 2:30 PM - 4:00 PM\

-      💡 **Cost**: $75 / $35 for TCS Members*\

-      👥 **Ages**: 8-13\

-      📍 **Location**: 201 E. 83rd Street, New York, NY 10028

-      Get ready for a magical Halloween adventure at our Enchanted Pumpkins Workshop!
-In this exciting hands-on session, your child will bring their very own pumpkin to life using Arduino technology.
-With glowing lights and spooky sounds that respond to movement, these pumpkins are no ordinary decorations!

-      Kids will learn the basics of circuits and coding while having a blast creating a high-tech Halloween masterpiece.
-They’ll also get to decorate their pumpkins with stickers, markers, and more for a truly personal touch.

-      Y﻿our child will leave the session with their new pumpkin friend, a newfound understanding of electronics and programming, and an exciting start to their Halloween!

-      👻 **Space is limited**—sign up now and let your child experience the magic of coding and creativity this Halloween!

-      \*﻿TCS members are families currently enrolled in a semester-long class.
-If you are a TCS member and would like to register, email admissions@thecodingspace.com for your special code.
-Not enrolled in our classes?
-[Browse our offerings here](https://thecodingspace.com/classes).
   - type: buttons
     bgColor: "#faf6ee"
     fgColor: "#eec11a"